 Pest description and crop damage Adult females are small (0.2 inch long), elongate, oval, segmented insects often covered with white, waxy secretions that extend as filaments along the edges of the body.
 Nymphs resemble small adults.
-Eggs are laid in cottony sacs usually in the lower part of the plants.
-Adult males are the only winged instar.
-All stages occur at the soil surface or under the leaf sheaths surrounding the stems.
+Eggs are laid in cottony sacs usually in the lower part of the plants and close to the soil surface.
+Adult males are the only winged form of the insect.
+All stages occur around the soil surface or under the leaf sheaths surrounding the stems.
+As plant start to mature, Haanchen barley mealybugs move higher up the stem to feed on the relatively more succulent tissues.

-Mealybugs harm plants through feeding damage, honeydew accumulation, and possible toxin injection.
+Mealybugs harm plants through feeding damage, honeydew accumulation, and possibly toxin injection.
 Mealybug feeding causes yellowing and browning of foliage.
-Economic damage has been observed in barley and wheat.
+Economic damage has been observed in dryland barley and wheat.

 Haanchen barley mealybug has only been documented conclusively in California in the 1960s, Idaho since 2003, and Montana and Washington since 2005.
 It was also recently reported causing damage in barley fields of Alberta in Canada.
 Many aspects of this insect's biology still need to be understood before an effective management plan can be implemented.